sboateng12/sboateng12/README.md

 ## Acknowledgments

-TO all the open-source contributors out there, thank you for making your knowledge accessible.
+To all the open-source contributors out there, thank you for making your knowledge accessible.